Photo of Slimmer, Lynda

 About

 Dr. Lynda Slimmer earned a BSN, MSN in Mental Health Nursing, and PhD in Public Policy Analysis from the University of Illinois at Chicago (UIC).
-For twenty-nine years Dr. Slimmer was a faculty member at Elmhurst College where she was a Professor of Nursing, the Director of the College Service-Learning Program, and the recipient of the Buik Endowed Chair.
-She is presently Professor Emerita at Elmhurst College and a member of the College’s Professional Advisory Committee.
+For twenty-nine years Dr. Slimmer was a faculty member at Elmhurst University where she was a Professor of Nursing, the Director of the University's Service-Learning Program, and the recipient of the Buik Endowed Chair.
+She is presently Professor Emerita at Elmhurst University.

 Dr. Slimmer’s research scholarship has focused on the prevention of depression in the elderly and the promotion of mental health in children.
 In 2002, she expanded her research focus to include human subject protection activities when she became the Coordinator of the Research Subject Advocacy Program at the UIC Clinical Research Center.